TransparentSelf/transparentself.github.io/_posts/2021-10-17-what-about-the-portfolio.md

 ## So what?

-In the following 5 short and crisp posts I will detail my connection through those areas of expertise...
+In the following 5 short and crisp posts I will detail my connection to those areas of expertise...

 You can ran through these using buttons below.
-Or you can hit the links above in
+Or you can hit the links above to the specific skills.